The Albida suite is located on the south edge of the camp…

-Around the tents, the lounge area and the individual bathrooms are a series of stone walls.
-These have been built, like Chongwe River House, using a unique technique to make them curvy and organic – almost fluid!
-There isn't a straight line in any of these walls and the whole place has the feeling that we'd expect from the Flintstones' house.
+A series of stone walls surrounds the suite, which have been built using the same technique as Chongwe River House in order to make them curvy and organic.
+There isn’t a straight line in any of these walls, giving the impression that they were designed by a combination of Gaudi and the Flintstones.
 (The Albida and Cassia suitesare both very different in style to the more traditional safari tents at Chongwe River Camp.)

 Adjacent to each tented bedroom is a bathroom, which is mostly surrounded by one of these curvy stone walls, and partly shaded by a large canvas roof.
-These bathrooms still feel quite open-air in many ways; they look stunning, but may make some travellers feel a little nervous, especially if you need to use the loo at night.
+These bathrooms still feel very open and they look stunning, but may make some travellers feel a little nervous, especially if you need to use the loo at night.
 Each bathroom has twin sinks, two open-air showers, a flushing toilet and a claw-footed bath.

 The two rooms of the Albida suite share a comfortable lounge, with a well-stocked bar, dining area, camp fire and a small plunge pool all overlooking the Chongwe River.
 Meals can be taken here or back at the main camp, which is in walking distance – the choice is yours!